Bestselling author Miriam Tirado's Sant Jordi: "I always end up crying."

 2 min

-With thirty published titles and almost a million copies sold, Tirado has become a benchmark in children's and young adult literature—the My name is Goa (B de Blok) is a hit with pre-adolescent readers, but also with parents looking for books on respectful parenting.
+With thirty titles published and almost a million copies sold, Tirado has become a benchmark in children's and young adult literature—the My name is Goa (B de Blok) is a hit with pre-adolescent readers, but also with parents looking for books on respectful parenting.
+Among the readers waiting patiently at the Bolibloc stand on Passeig de Gràcia this Wednesday were families with young children, as well as young and old children.
+The first to ask for a signature was Carla, who was carrying the book.
 What a drama, Goa"I've already finished it.
 I really like it because it represents real life and what the main character feels when things happen to her," said the eleven-year-old reader, who has already read the entire series.

 Looking readers in the eye